orvi-tmp/learning-c-with-pebble/chapter02.md

-Chapter 2: First Things First: Developing Apps for Pebble Watches
+Chapter 2: First Things First: Developing Apps for Pebble smartwatches
 =======
 A professional craftsman is nothing without a toolbox.
 Tool sets are often unique to the person using them; certain tools are effective for certain people and not for others.
 However, most professionals in a trade will all work certain kinds of tools, but the specific choices vary widely.

 So it is with programmers.
 Each programmer, for example, needs to use a *text editor*.
 This tool allows its user to enter text into a file.
 But if you want to touch off an argument in a group -- online or offline -- of programmers, ask a question about the best text editor.
 And stand back!
 If you want to get a list of text editors to try out, [search for "best text editors" on Reddit](https://www.reddit.com/r/pebble/search?q=best+text+editors).

-Developing applications for Pebble watches requires a set of tools and a sequence of steps.
-This chapter will explain and explore the process of developing, compiling, and running code for Pebble watches.
+Developing applications for Pebble smartwatches requires a set of tools and a sequence of steps.
+This chapter will explain and explore the process of developing, compiling, and running code for Pebble smartwatches.
 We will look at programming environments and what it takes to properly debug a program that is not working correctly.
-We will developing an example application that will run on a Pebble watch.
+We will developing an example application that will run on a Pebble smartwatch.

 ### The Development Cycle ###
-Developing an application for a Pebble watch -- or any computer -- starts with an algorithm expressed in a programming language.
+Developing an application for a Pebble smartwatch -- or any computer -- starts with an algorithm expressed in a programming language.

 An algorithm is a collection of instructions.
 Algorithms have different names in different contexts.
 When you are cooking food, an algorithm is a *recipe* -- a collection of ingredients and instructions that, when followed, produces culinary delights.
 When you are putting together things you bought in the store, an algorithm is usually printed for you and called an *instruction manual*.
 On a computer, an algorithm is called a *program*.